 Also known as The Three Wise Men figurines, or The Three Lucky Immortals figurines, they symbolize the most auspicious gods or deities in Chinese history and are known to attract health, wealth and prosperity to those who keep them and to the environment in which they are placed.

-Handcrafted in China of a deep, Rosewood colored resin this lovely set of the three Feng Shui Gods of Wealth are a most auspicious addition to your home or office and they make a charming and thoughtful gift for a new home, business, or Far East lover and collector.
+Handcrafted of a deep, Rosewood colored resin this lovely set of the three Feng Shui Gods of Wealth are a most auspicious addition to your home or office and they make a charming and thoughtful gift for a new home, business, or Far East lover and collector.
 Sold as a set of three figurines - each set includes one of each of the Three Star Gods.
 Each figurine measures approximately 2 1/2" H - 2 1/2" W - 2 1/2" D.

 Please scroll down to read more about the Three Star Gods, or to add this item to your cart.